changqiong/VANICP4Em/README.md

 # GPU-Accelerated Nearest Neighbor Search for 3D Point Cloud Registration

-This repository contains the reference implementation of **VANICP**, a GPU-accelerated nearest neighbor search and efficient point cloud registration pipeline.
+This repository contains the reference implementation of **VANICP-V2**, a GPU-accelerated nearest neighbor search and efficient point cloud registration pipeline.

 ---